5 Stepping Stones For Winning HVAC Marketing Efforts

 d.
 Create Compelling Content for Your Target Audience

 As a business on social channels such as Facebook, you're competing against limited space in the news feed to show up and grab your audience bases' attention.
-Actually, sharing and curating content directly for them can enhance your engagement rates and visibility of your profile on the social network.
+Actually, sharing and curating content directly for them can enhance your engagement rates and the visibility of your profile on the social network.
 HVAC companies like you can speak to their target audiences on social media by providing resourceful and helpful content such as DIY videos on how to replace your air filters or informal reminders of warning signs of a broken furnace.
-These keep you in the top of mind for both previous and potential customers and can help drive business when they do end up needing your service.
+These keep you at the top of mind for both previous and potential customers and can help drive business when they do end up needing your service.

 e.
 Mix Up the Types Of Content You Post